City Baking Guide

 What is the fastest way to tune recipes for Aspen altitude?

-Start with the Aspen preset, run one controlled batch, and adjust one major variable at a time.
+Start with the Aspen preset, run one controlled batch, and adjust one major variable at a time while logging texture and doneness cues.